carrasqu/XYZ_plaquette_deco_SSE/README.md

 -random.c is an efficient random number generator (obtained from someone years ago)

 -The other files implement a sorting algorithm used in the solutions of the directed loop equations

+-lattice_so.f Generates lattices